Due to maintenance work, our HR Management System might be inaccessible on

-This internship aims to offer students undergoing graduate or post-graduate studies and recent graduates a meaningful work experience by supplementing their learning through a practical and on-the-job training approach.
+This internship aims to offer students undergoing graduate or post-graduate studies a meaningful work experience by supplementing their learning through a practical and on-the-job training approach.
 In doing so, the intern’s knowledge is supplemented through a practical learning experience while IUCN derives some level of advantage from the young professional’s services as well as the possibility of gaining new perspectives from the intern.

 • Perform other functions, as may be appropriate under the conditions of the internship.

 • Be enrolled in an undergraduate university programme (e.g., Bachelors or its equivalent) and not have graduated from it; or

 • Be enrolled in a graduate university programme and not have graduated from it.

 • Be in a “gap year” between studies with a clear goal of returning to complete or initiate studies at the end of the “gap year/period”.

 • Be computer literate in standard software applications; proficient in the use of office applications (MS Word and Excel) and web-based management systems